Kentucky Council on Postsecondary Education

 Improving Student Success Around Transfer through Policy and Degree Pathways

-Many Kentucky students utilize community college for required coursework as an affordability strategy.
+About one-third of all undergraduate postsecondary students are enrolled at a KCTCS institution - many of whom intend to transfer to a university to complete their bachelor's degree.
 Improving the transfer process is very important for retention and completion, especially among low-income students, first-generation college students, and students from underrepresented groups.

 CPE is directing attention and resources at improving student pathways through community college and into four-year colleges.
-This includes expanding pathways, improving advising and resources, and strengthening policy.
+This includes improving pathways, partnerships, processes, and policy that removes barriers for degree completion.

 Improving Success through Gateway Course Design and Policies